Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 This transaction will REVERT for the following reasons:
 - insufficient funds
 - if the msg sender is different than the order.traderaddress
+- if type2=FOK and the order can't be fully filled.
+(Use type2=IOC instead for smother list orders)
 - tradePair.pairPaused (Exchange Level admin function)
 - tradePair.addOrderPaused (Exchange Level admin function)
 For the rest of the order level check failures, the order will be REJECTED, NOT REVERTED by emitting